Guest Information

 Weather & what to wear

 Summer days in Sechelt are usually sunny with a refreshing breeze off the ocean.
 But sometimes, dare we say, it rains.
 Your best bet is to bring casual, layer-able clothing and comfortable walking shoes.
-Please note that the Festival Pavilion is open air and is not heated.
+Please note that the Festival Pavilion is open air and is not heated and it can get a little chilly in the evenings.
+You may want to bring a warm jacket or sweater, just in case.

 Can I bring my family & friends?